burkkyy/Workshop/library/arch/installation.md

 # Installing Arch
 I do not recommend using this document to learn how to install arch.
 This document is to quickly look up info for reinstalling arch.
 This document assumes you want to install arch with an encrypted drive and lvm.
 Installing a GUI is NOT included.
-See `dwm.md` for installing and configuring dwm, otherwise your on your own(i.e go to the arch wiki).
+See `dwm.md` for installing and configuring dwm, otherwise you're on your own (i.e go to the arch wiki).

 ## 1.0 Setting up install
 ### 1.1 Burn ISO to USB